 How CostLow Gets You Cash Back:

-- •Snap Your Receipt: As soon as you leave the warehouse, open the CostLow app and take a picture of your receipt. (do this before the door checkers draw a giant line through the receipt)
+- •Snap Your Receipt: As soon as you get your receipt, open the CostLow app and take a picture of your receipt. (do this before the door checkers draw a giant line through the receipt)

 - •We Digitize It: The app reads every item, the price you paid, and the date of purchase.
 The app allows you to edit, add, or delete automatic receipt scanning errors.